 Your Office's Thermostat War Just Got Legal: The Menopause Revolution at Work

-Rhode Island becomes the first state to mandate workplace accommodations for menopause.
-Learn what this landmark law means for working women, employers, and the future of workplace equity.
+Rhode Island is the first US state to mandate workplace accommodations for menopause.
+Learn what the landmark law means for employers and employees.

 For years, she'd been pulling her blazer on and off like a frustrated magician.
 One minute freezing, the next drenched in sweat during a client presentation.
 Her colleagues joked about her desk fan collection.
 She laughed along, but inside, she was calculating how many more years until retirement.